12 fun facts that will drive you to visit Alaska’s national parks

 • Sand dunes in Alaska?
 You may be surprised but it’s true!
 North America’s largest Arctic dune field, the Great Kobuk Sand Dunes, is located in the park.

 Ready to travel?
-Call us to find out how Gray Line Alaska can get you to a number of these national parks on your next trip to the Last Frontier.
+Call us to find out how Gray Line Alaska can get you to a number of these national parks on your next trip to the Great Land.

 Pictured: Wrangell-St. Elias National Park